mesosphere/cd-demo/site/_posts/2017-10-25-my-test-post.markdown

 ---
 layout: post
-title:  "Welcome to Let's Do this Dudes""
+title:  "Welcome to Let's Do this Dudes"
 categories: demo
 ---